Strigiformes / Strigidae / Glaucidium

 Distribution & Habitat

-Widespread across mainland Southeast Asia including southeast China, Bhutan, Myanmar, Laos, Vietnam, Thailand, Nepal, Bangladesh, northeast India, and the Himalayan foothills into Pakistan.
-Inhabits pine and oak forests, subtropical and tropical evergreen jungles at elevations from foothills to 2,100 meters, with highest record at 2,700 meters in the Himalayas of north Pakistan.
-Also occurs in developed areas such as gardens and parks.
-Shows preference for secondary forests over primary forests in parts of its range.
-Resident species with no long-distance migration, making only local elevational movements to lower elevations in non-breeding season.
+Widespread across mainland Southeast Asia, including southeast China, Bhutan, Myanmar, Laos, Vietnam, Thailand, Nepal, Bangladesh, northeast India, and the Himalayan foothills into Pakistan.
+Eight recognized subspecies exist.
+Inhabits pine and oak forests, subtropical and tropical evergreen jungles, and secondary forests at elevations from lower levels up to 2,100 m (6,900 ft), with records as high as 2,700 m (8,900 ft).
+Also found in gardens and parks.

 Behavior & Ecology